noahehall/theBookOfNoah/databases/_redis.md

             # see lpush
             # adds item to the end of the array
             rpush accounts blah blah blah
+        # READ
+            - llen accounts #get number of items in list
+            - lrange accounts 0 -1 #get all items in accounts
+            - lrange accounts 0 0 #get first item in accounts
+            - lpop accounts #returns (and deletes) the first item in accounts
+            - rpop accounts #returns (and deletes) the last item in accounts

     # regular sets